Jhamm17/grandview-realty/SUPABASE_SECURITY_SETUP.md

 ## 🛡️ What This Prevents

 ### REST API Abuse
-- ❌ No anonymous access to sensitive data
 - ❌ No unauthorized property cache modifications
 - ❌ No unauthorized admin user creation
 - ❌ No brute force attacks (rate limited)
+- ✅ Public can still view properties (website works)

 ### Data Breaches
 - ❌ No public access to admin user data
-- ❌ No unauthorized property data access
+- ❌ No unauthorized property data modifications
 - ❌ No SQL injection (parameterized queries only)
+- ✅ Public can still view property listings

 ### Account Takeover
 - ❌ No public signup